Webhooks

 -

-X-Webhook-SignatureThe HMAC signature generated by DataOne.
+X-Webhook-SignatureThe HMAC signature generated by D•One.

 The value is prefixed with the hashing algorithm used (